Olga Panyuta in front of the penal colony, April 2026

 Olga and her husband Vladimir, April 2026

 Prayer, memories of life in freedom, and letters from around the world helped Olga cope with imprisonment.
 "They were the greatest support, flowing in like little streams.
-They were full of care, concern, humor, and stories—I felt as if I was traveling all over the world," she said, adding that the letters supported not only her but other prisoners as well.
+They were full of care, concern, humor, and stories — I felt as if I was traveling all over the world," she said, adding that the letters supported not only her but other prisoners as well.

-The criminal case against Olga Panyuta is part of a broader campaign of persecution against Jehovah's Witnesses in Primorye Territory.
+The criminal case against Olga Panyuta is part of a broader campaign of prosecution against Jehovah's Witnesses in Primorye Territory.
 Other defendants in the same case, Aleksey Trofimov and Dmitriy Malevaniy, remain behind bars until October 2028 and April 2029, respectively.

 Case History

-In the fall of 2018, searches were carried out in Spassk-Dalniy at the homes of Dmitriy Malevaniy, Aleksey Trofimov, Olga Panyuta, Olga Opaleva and other fellow believers.
+In the fall of 2018, searches were carried out in Spassk-Dalny at the homes of Dmitriy Malevaniy, Aleksey Trofimov, Olga Panyuta, Olga Opaleva and other fellow believers.
 The reason for the prosecution of peaceful citizens was their faith in Jehovah God.
 The believers were charged with organizing the activity of an extremist organization and involving others in it.
 The case is based on the testimony of secret witnesses “Sidorova” and “Ivanova”, who monitored the believers on instructions from the FSB.
 On the eve of the search, Olga Opaleva suffered a heart attack, and later, on the way to court, a stroke.
 The four believers spent 1 year under house arrest, and from November 2019 were under a recognizance agreement.
 In December 2019, the case went to court.
 In February 2023, the believers were sentenced: Dmitriy Malevaniy was given 7 years, Aleksey Trofimov — 6.5 years and Olga Panyuta — 4.5 years in a penal colony, and Olga Opaleva — 5 years suspended.
 The court of appeal reduced each of these terms by 2 months; the court of cassation upheld this decision.
-Olga Panyuta completed her sentence in April, 2026.
+Olga Panyuta was released in April 2026.

 Timeline